 Markham Public Library provides a variety of materials to support the recreational, informational, educational, and cultural needs of the community.
-Providing very current popular materials and materials to support a life-long program of independent learning are of primary importance.
+Providing current and popular materials to support a life-long commitment of independent learning.

 MARKHAM PUBLIC LIBRARY HISTORY